Decision of the Complaints Committee – 00665-20 Enticknap v The Gazette (North East, Middlesbrough & Teesside)

 Summary of Complaint

-1. Gary Enticknap complained to the Independent Press Standards Organisation that The Gazette (North East, Middlesbrough & Teeside) breached Clause 1 (Accuracy) of the Editors’ Code of Practice in an article headlined “Glum-looking pimp used threats to keep his sex enterprise secret”, published on 12 July 2019.
+1. Gary Enticknap complained to the Independent Press Standards Organisation that The Gazette (North East, Middlesbrough & Teesside) breached Clause 1 (Accuracy) of the Editors’ Code of Practice in an article headlined “Glum-looking pimp used threats to keep his sex enterprise secret”, published on 12 July 2019.

 2. The article reported on the complainant’s sentencing hearing.
 The article stated that the complainant had “used blackmail to avoid justice and stop his prostitutes leaving”; that he had “on at least one occasion blackmailed the victim to prevent her contacting police”; detailed his sentencing for controlling prostitution for gain.
 The article also included a quote from a spokesperson for North Yorkshire Police, stating that “he used the threat of blackmail to avoid being brought to justice.”